michael-hahn/django-1/django/splice/README.md

 ![instance, class, and metaclass relationships](img/class.png)

-Both class and metaclass supports inheritance.
+Both class and metaclass support inheritance.
 In a class inheritance chain, the root is always the `object` class, while in a metaclass inheritance chain, the root is always the `type` metaclass.
 For ease of discussion, we will use the following classes and metaclass as an example: